Convection can enhance the capacitive charging of porous electrodes: Timescales

+Immediately after switching on the wall potential, no space charge has developed yet and the electric field extends from the pore wall to the grounded reservoir.
+The field has an axial component $E_\mathrm{z}$ next to the pore entrance.
+With no space charge, the Poisson equation reduces to the Laplace equation, which does not have an inherent length scale.
+Hence, the axial electric field near the pore entrance emerges on a length scale comparable to the pore radius, $E_\mathrm{z}\propto-\zeta_0/r_\mathrm{p}$, as this is the only locally available length scale before EDL formation.

-\emph{Time scales} The flow is driven by the axial electric body force $\rho_v E_\mathrm{z}$ which is initially close to zero, as no sigificant space charge $\rho_v$ has developed at early times.
-At late times, the EDL develops throughout the pore and the axial electric field $E_\mathrm{z}$ vanishes.
-The flow subsides and a hydrostatic pressure balances the wall-normal electric body force $\rho_v \mathbf{E}$.
-Electroconvection only occurs at intermediate times.
+The flow is driven by the axial electric body force $\rho_v E_\mathrm{z}$, which is initially close to zero, as no significant space charge $\rho_v$ has developed at early times.
+As the EDL develops throughout the pore, the charge in the diffuse layer couples to the axial electric field, leading to an increase of the body force.
+At late times, when an equilibrium EDL has formed, electrostatic and pressure forces balance, and the driving force for the flow vanishes.
+Thus, electroconvection is a transient phenomenon that only occurs at intermediate times.

-The charging time, corresponding to the formation of the EDL throughout the entire pore, generally depends on electromigration, diffusion, and convection.
-At moderate wall potentials, ions are mainly transported by electromigration (cf. \cref{Fig3}a).
+The pore's charging time, corresponding to EDL formation on its entire surface, generally depends on electromigration, diffusion, and convection.
+At moderate wall potentials, ions are mainly transported by diffusion and electromigration (cf. \cref{Fig3}a).
 In this case, the transmission line model (TLM) predicts that the pore charges exponentially on a timescale \cite{Levie.1963}

 Here, we are mainly interested in the late-time response which is also influenced by the access resistance of the pore.
-Accounting for the access resistance \cite{Hall.1975} and finite pore length, the long time scale becomes \cite{Janssen.2021,Posey.1966}
+Accounting for the access resistance \cite{Hall.1975} and finite pore length, the long timescale becomes \cite{Janssen.2021,Posey.1966}

+This is the timescale over which EDLs develop to screen the electric field emerging from the pore wall.
+Overall, the axial electric field can be approximated as

+where $C$ is an unknown dimensionless coefficient of the order of 1 that accounts for the fact that the magnitude of $E_\mathrm{z}$ is based on scaling arguments.

 PNP simulations have shown that the TLM accurately describes the charging dynamics at late times \cite{Yang.2022, pedersen2023equivalent}.
-However, it fails to capture early times when the diffuse space charge layer of thickness $\lambda$ emerges at the pore entrance of radius $r_\mathrm{p}$.
-Ion migration is influenced by both length scales and the corresponding timescale is \cite{Ratschow.2022}
+However, it assumes instantaneous charging of the pore entrance and thus fails to capture early times when the diffuse space charge layer of thickness $\lambda$ emerges at the pore entrance of radius $r_\mathrm{p}$.
+At early times, ion migration is influenced by both these length scales and the corresponding timescale is \cite{Ratschow.2022}